Autism Community Respite & Recreation

 1:1 in home and community-based support

 This support may be for a few hours, a day or overnight.
 Care can also take place in the participant’s home.
-Carers can assist with regular activities such as taking a client to swimming lessons or physiotherapy appointments.
+Carers can assist with regular activities such as taking a client to the park, movies or physiotherapy appointments.
 Alternatively, simple respite for the parent or carer may be all that is required.
 In this situation, activities are catered to the parent.

 SASI hosts two camps per year for people with higher and lower support needs -respectively.
 Each camp runs for three days and two nights and are usually housed in holiday homes.
 Most participants are aged 15 and above.